IsWladi/DockerColorPosh/README.md

 ## Installation
 To install the Docker Color Posh module and ensure its automatic loading in your PowerShell sessions, follow these steps:
-1. Download the `docker_color_posh.psm1` file from the repository.
+1. Clone the repository.
-2. Import the module into your PowerShell session using the command: `Import-Module -Name /path/to/docker_color_posh.psm1`
+2. Import the module into your PowerShell session using the command: `Import-Module -Name /path/to/DockerColorPosh.psd1`
 3. For convenience, you can create an alias.
 This allows you to use your preferred shortcut for the commands.
 To set up an alias, use: `Set-Alias d DockerColorPosh`
 4. To make the module load automatically in future sessions, add the import command and your alias to your PowerShell profile.
 5. After adding this line to your profile, the module will be automatically loaded in all future PowerShell sessions, making it ready to use immediately.
 6. Powershell profile example:
     ```powershell
-      Import-Module -Name C:\your\path\to\docker-color-posh\docker_color_posh.psm1
+      Import-Module -Name C:\your\path\to\DockerColorPosh\DockerColorPosh.psd1
       Set-Alias d DockerColorPosh
      ```